 Glossary of Hydrogen-Infused Water

-Because Echo Antioxidant Water™ (also known as hydrogen-enriched and hydrogen-infused water) is still fairly new to many people, odds are you will come across a variety of unfamiliar terms.
-To help you more fully understand what Antioxidant Water™ is, how it is made, how it can benefit you, and more, we’ve compiled a glossary of common terms used when talking about hydrogen-infused water.
+Because hydrogen-infused water is still fairly new to many people, odds are you will come across a variety of unfamiliar terms.
+To help you more fully understand what hydrogen water is, how it is made, how it can benefit you, and more, we’ve compiled a glossary of common terms used when talking about hydrogen-infused water.

 Acidic water, commonly known as acid water, is water that has a pH lower than 6.5, which is the lowest pH recommended for drinking water.
 Generally, you should not drink acidic water; however, it is believed to have antimicrobial effects that can benefit your skin and hair when you bathe or shower.
 You can also use acidic water to wash fresh produce and remove contaminants.
 If you wish to add acidic water to your health routine, our Echo Ultimate™ machine produces acidic water as one of four water types.
 To learn more about acidic water and its benefits, check out this blog post.
 (1, 2)